prixite/prixite.github.io/README.md

 ## Getting Started

+First, Create an environment file (.env) in the root of the project.
+You can get the initial file by copying env.sample to .env

-First, run the development server:
+Second, run the development server:

 ```bash
 npm run dev